frictionlessdata/frictionless-py/docs/guides/transform-steps.md

 ## Field Steps

-The Field steps are responsible for managing Table Schema's fields.
-You can add them or remote along with more complex operations like unpacking.
+The Field steps are responsible for managing a Table Schema's fields.
+You can add or remove them along with more complex operations like unpacking.

 ### Add Field